TheSnowfield/frost/README.md

-## ❄ Frost OS
+## ❄ Frost

-Frost OS is an async multi-task operating system for embedded hardware,
+Frost is an async multi-task operating system for embedded hardware,
 which supports await/async function calling, and TLS(Task Local Storage).

 Frost doesn't interrupt the task execution, so it's not a real-time operating system.